Oct. 24th to Nov. 6th, 2019

 Before March 15th

-There will be no refunds on the $1,500 first payment after March 15th, for any reason.
+There will be no refunds on the $1,500 first payment after March 15th.
 This is a requirement of the Bhutan travel agent, and there are no exceptions.
 Cancellations received before March 15th will be refunded less a $50 administrative feel.

 After March 15th, If cancellation received: